jprorama/good-proceedings/papers/jpr-software-defined-hpc/01-paper.md

 We leveraged on-site cloud computing resources in our RCS to build CICD pipelines for our application routers and OOD services creating a SDHPC framework.
 This framework has facilitated a data and cluster migration project while minimizing user disruptions.
 The SDHPC is responsive to bug fixes and supports timely deployment of feature enhancements.

+These new platform features help create a managed HPC user experience.
+Policy-based routing of user workloads maintains service availability in the face of significant changes to underlying systems.
+It has facilitated data migration for a major storage upgrade and will support additional improvements to the HPC system in the future.
+Using flexible, modern paradigms like CICD creates testable features with reduced development time and reliable deployments.
+Providing stable services that can be enhance through continuous development and capacity expansion is the goal of cloud-native platforms.

 Data migrations are complex undertakings.
 The longer data sits still the harder it becomes to move.